 Genuine depression is a deeper problem than typical teenage moodiness.
 Family medical history often plays a role in the chances for emotional and chemical imbalances.

 Bipolar Disorder: According to NAMI (National Alliance on Mental Illness), “Bipolar disorder is a chronic mental illness that causes dramatic shifts in a person’s mood, energy and ability to think clearly.”
 People with bipolar experience extreme moods swings.
 They go from having a very “high” mood (mania) to having a very low mood (depression).
 Teens feeling manic may have very high energy levels, may talk really fast, act silly, need very little sleep, or do risky things.
-Teens on the depressed side of bipolar may feel sad or cry a lot, sleep too much, have little energy or interest in things.
+Teens on the depressed side of bipolar may feel sad or cry a lot, sleep too much, and have little energy or interest in things.
 What makes bipolar different than depression is the distinct changes in mood.
 If you suspect your teen has bipolar, talk to your child's doctor about the symptoms you have noticed.

 Alcohol and Drug Addictions: As much as we try to steer our children away from alcohol and drugs, according to the National Institute on Drug Abuse, 23.5 percent of 10th graders, and 37.4 percent of 12th graders reported using alcohol in 2014.
 16.6 percent of 10th graders and 16.6 percent of 12th graders reported using marijuana.
-With this in mind, it's important as parents that we are aware of the symptoms of alcohol and drug use and how it affects our kids' moods and behavior.
-Some warning signs are: constant fatigue, red, blood-shot eyes, lingering cough, changes in personality or peer group, drop in grades, and mood changes.
+With this in mind, it's important as parents that we are aware of the symptoms of alcohol and drug use and how they affect our kids' moods and behavior.
+Some warning signs are constant fatigue, red blood-shot eyes, lingering cough, changes in personality or peer group, drop in grades, and mood changes.
 If you suspect your child might be using drugs or alcohol, one of the best things you can do is have a frank discussion with him.
 If he denies the problem and you still have concerns, consult his doctor.

 It is important for parents and caregivers to remember that clinical depression or other mental health disorders are unusual for children.
 Appearance changes, as well as fluctuations in estrogen and testosterone, are bound to send teenagers into spikes of emotion and phases of social awkwardness.
 These vicissitudes may be difficult to live with at the time, but over time, with consistent boundaries and stable environment, adolescents do, eventually, become adults.
 Untreated mental illness, however, can lead to serious dangers, including risks for suicide.
 Communication and physicals are extremely important.
 If you are unsure whether your teen is suffering from normal mood changes or something more serious, don’t hesitate to call their doctor and make an appointment regarding your concerns.
-Professional check-lists, blood work, and health forms can help assess, evaluate and rule-out various chemical and/or mental imbalances.
+Professional checklists, blood work, and health forms can help assess, evaluate, and rule out various chemical and/or mental imbalances.
 Remember that you don’t have to carry the burden of trying to diagnosis a more serious issue.
 When in doubt, consult their doctor.